Koopman-Assisted Reinforcement Learning: Introduction

 \section{Introduction}

 Reinforcement learning (RL) is a rapidly developing field at the intersection of machine learning and control theory, in which an intelligent agent learns how to interact with a complex environment to achieve an objective~\cite{Sutton1998book,Brunton2022data}.
-Deep reinforcement learning (DRL)~\cite{lillicrap2015continuous,mnih2016asynchronous,van2016deep,wang2016dueling,ravichandiran2018hands,hessel2018rainbow,reddy2018shared} has recently been shown capable of achieving human-level or super-human performance in several challenging tasks, including playing video games~\cite{mnih2015human,vinyals2019grandmaster} and strategy games~\cite{silver2016mastering,silver2017mastering,silver2018general}.
-DRL is also increasingly used for scientific and engineering applications, including for drug discovery~\cite{popova2018deep}, robotic manipulation~\cite{gu2017deep}, autonomous driving~\cite{sallab2017deep} and drone racing~\cite{kaufmann2023champion}, fluid flow control~\cite{gazzola2014reinforcement,colabrese2017flow,verma2018efficient,novati2019controlled,biferale2019zermelo,fan2020reinforcement,bae2022scientific}, and fusion control~\cite{degrave2022magnetic}.
-Despite this progress, DRL solutions often require tremendous computational resources to train and generalize, and they typically lack interpretability that is critical in many applications.
+Deep reinforcement learning (DRL)~\cite{lillicrap2015continuous,mnih2016asynchronous,van2016deep,wang2016dueling,ravichandiran2018hands,hessel2018rainbow,reddy2018shared} has demonstrated human-level or super-human performance in several challenging tasks, including video games~\cite{mnih2015human,vinyals2019grandmaster} and strategy games~\cite{silver2016mastering,silver2017mastering,silver2018general}.
+DRL is also increasingly used for scientific and engineering applications, including for drug discovery~\cite{popova2018deep}, robotic manipulation~\cite{gu2017deep}, autonomous driving~\cite{sallab2017deep}, drone racing~\cite{kaufmann2023champion}, fluid flow control~\cite{gazzola2014reinforcement,colabrese2017flow,verma2018efficient,novati2019controlled,biferale2019zermelo,fan2020reinforcement,bae2022scientific,lagemann2025hydrogyma,lagemann2025hydrogymb}, and fusion control~\cite{degrave2022magnetic}.
+Despite this progress, DRL solutions often require tremendous computational resources to train and generalize, and typically lack the interpretability critical in many applications.
 The algorithms underlying many reinforcement learning strategies are closely related to the Bellman and Hamilton-Jacobi-Bellman equations from optimization and optimal control theory~\cite{Brunton2022data}.
-However, solving these equations becomes intractable for high-dimensional, nonlinear systems, which often motivates the use of deep learning.
+However, solving these equations becomes intractable for high-dimensional, nonlinear systems, which often motivates the use of deep learning and other surrogate modeling approaches~\cite{retchin2023koopman,zolman2024sindy}.
 In this paper, we re-examine the Bellman equation through a novel application of the Koopman operator~\cite{koopman1931hamiltonian,koopman1932dynamical,Mezic2004physicad,mezic2005spectral,Budivsic2012chaos,Mezic2013arfm,Brunton2022siamreview}, which allows us to recast a nonlinear dynamical system as a linear system of equations on an infinite-dimensional function space.
+Given a deterministic, discrete-time dynamical system